 This tile is composed of 75% recycled materials.
 The remaining 25% is made up of a blend of quartz, natural stone, pigments and exclusive partially vegetable resin.
 We think 75% recycled materials is very impressive, so what exactly are these?

 - mirrors salvaged from houses, buildings and factories;

 - granulated glass from consumer recycling practices;

-Cosentino claim the surface performs highly against staining, scratching and scorching, as well as being non-porous, therefore not requiring any sort of sealer.
-A promising claim, and one we are excited to investigate!!
+Cosentino claims the surface performs highly against staining, scratching and scorching, as well as being non-porous, therefore not requiring any sort of sealer.
+A promising claim, and one we are excited to investigate!